bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

     bpc float to string (glibc snprintf) result may different with php when precision is -1 or 0

-10. .= access lval twice
+10. assigning-arithmetic-op access lval twice

     @see tests/classes/array_access_009.phpt `$people[0]['name'] .= 'Baz';`
     @see `(generate-code node::assigning-string-cat)`